S-C-A-N/SCANsat/README.md

 **SCANsat** will scan planetoids for resources, assuming you have the relevant mods installed.
 All support for resource scanning is handled through one of two plugins. **ORS** supports many resources, and **Kethane** supports a few.

-Each of the two resource systems can be enabled through the **SCANsat** Settings menu:
+Each of the two resource systems can be enabled through the **SCANsat** Big Map:
 > ![][resource-walkthrough-v2]

 Both of the two resource systems will work in IVA, too: